FonzTech/BreakMyCircle/BUILD.md

 This project makes use of C++17. **NO GNU-C++17**!!

-## About CMakeLists.txt for Corrade/Magnum
+## About CMakeLists.txt for dependencies

 Please, take note of this snippet below, and replace the `project` directive with the below snippet.